Legal Customer Complaints Code

-For consumers and business of 10 or fewer employees that are not a communications provider if a dispute relates to telecommunications services, and is not resolved within 8 weeks of making a formal claim (as above), you can take the matter to Alternative Dispute Resolution (ADR).
+For customers that are consumers or business of 10 or fewer employees that are not a communications provider if a dispute relates to telecommunications services, and is not resolved within 8 weeks of making a formal claim (as above), you can take the matter to Alternative Dispute Resolution (ADR).
 We advise you of this fact in the reply to your email to escalations and advise which arbitrator you can use.
 Alternative Dispute Resolution is a process allowing a dispute to be resolved without going to court, and the arbitrator does not charge you for this.
 The arbitrator is a separate company, and not a court, and they charge us for the service of resolving disputes (much more than small claims court), so please do consider the above offer to resolve a dispute via the small claims court arbitration service instead.
 Additional costs for us mean higher prices for all of our customers in the long run.

 Again, defining your claim clearly (in step 4, above) will help you provide clear details of your exact claim to the arbitrator.

-If you are not a consumer or small business, or if you tell us that you are a communications provider or meet the definition of such as defined by the Communications Act (a very wide definition), or if your have not followed our customer complaints code, or if your dispute is not about a communications service (broadband, phone line, mobile), or your complaint is not in fact a "dispute", then our contract with you does not allow you to use the arbitrator.
+If you are not a customer, or not a consumer or small business, or if you tell us that you are a communications provider or meet the definition of such as defined by the Communications Act (a very wide definition), or if your have not followed our customer complaints code, or if your dispute is not about a communications service (broadband, phone line, mobile), or your complaint is not in fact a "dispute", then our contract with you does not allow you to use the arbitrator.
 Note that the definitions in the Communications Act exclude anyone with more than 10 individuals doing work for you, and excludes anyone that is a communications provider.